Skip to Main Content

 3. Insert your VHS cassette into the VCR.

-4. Headphones must be used to listen to the audio from your video.
-Click on the icon of the speaker on the lower right side of the task bar on the monitor to make sure the speakers are on.
+Headphones must be used to listen to the audio from your video.
+Plug your headphones into the jack on the front of the PC to listen while you convert.
+Click on the icon of the speaker on the lower right side of the task bar on the computer monitor to make sure the sound is set for your headphones rather than the speakers.

 PC ports